HalabiDaniel/daniels-boilerplate/README.md

 ## Upcoming Features
 - [ ] Full mobile responsiveness across the website
 - [x] Organized list of components and sections allowing you to easily insert them anywhere
-- [x] Fully dynamic theming, which lets you change the website's colors and fonts in a matter of seconds using tweakcn.com
+- [x] Fully dynamic theming, which lets you change the website's colors and fonts in a matter of seconds.
 - [x] Admin dashboard to manage users, subscriptions, and more.
 - [ ] Analytics integration via PostHog